petehug/wjelement-cpp/README.md

 its built in support for schema only supported validation and was based on JSON Schema draft-03.

-To use this library, you will need to build and link with wjelement with the wjelement++ branch. the branched version of the wjelement

-The library uses boost regex.
+To use this library, you will need to build and link with the wjelement++ branch of wjelement.
+Also note the library uses boost regex.

 Peter Hug <pete@kapiti.co.nz>  - author of WJElement++